fortify-presales/PowerShellForFOD/USAGE.md

 - `Scope` - The API scope of access
 - `Credential` - A PowerShell Credential object
 - `Token` - An authentication token retrieved using `Get-FODToken`
+- `RenewToken` - Renew the authentication token automatically if it has expired
 - `ForceToken` - Force the authentication token to be re-generated on every API call
 - `ForceVerbose` - Force Verbose output for all commands and subcommands

 Each of these options can be set via `Set-FODConfig`, for example `Set-FODConfig -ForceVerbose` to force verbose output in commands and sub-commands.
+Please note that for `RenewToken` and `ForceToken` the FOD API credentials need to be stored using the `Credential` setting.

 ----------